-Intermittent FMLA leave has rapidly become the No. 1 nightmare for supervisors everywhere.
+Intermittent FMLA leave can be a nightmare for supervisors everywhere.
 A top employment lawyer offers a multi-step approach that’ll help companies legally discourage abuse.

 It starts with adopting a formal policy on intermittent leave, making a company-wide decision that you’ll track all such leaves and communicating the policy throughout the company to all employees and supervisors, according to George Yund of the Frost Brown Todd law firm in Cincinnati.

-Yund spoke at the recent Labor & Employment-law Advanced Practices (LEAP) symposium in Las Vegas.
+Yund spoke at a Labor & Employment-law Advanced Practices (LEAP) symposium in Las Vegas.

 An effective intermittent leave policy would include at least 13 measures, Yund says.